-That being said, many business owners are skeptical about paying for ads on social media, and our social team is often asked if PPC ads on Facebook really work.
+That said, many business owners are skeptical about paying for ads on social media, and social teams are often asked if PPC ads on Facebook work.
 The answer to that question ultimately depends on the quality of your campaigns, so on this page, we’ll discuss how to create effective PPC ads that will help you use Facebook to grow your business.

 Call 888-601-5359 to speak with a strategist about social media marketing services from WebFX, or keep reading to learn more about running paid ads on Facebook.

 WebFX has helped us expand our digital footprint not only in Central PA and the mid-Atlantic, but also throughout the Continental U.S.

 How to do Facebook PPC well

 If you’ve ever run PPC ads on any platform, like Google AdWords, advertising with Facebook will likely come naturally.
 And even if you’re new to paid ads, the platform makes it easy to create, target, budget, and analyze your campaigns.